sreeks87/interview-accountapi/account/doc/Readme.md

 Create an account

-    The Create function expects the Data in the models.Data fomrat to be passed Returns acreated Data (account) object
+    The Create function expects the Data in the models.Data format to be passed

+    Returns a created Data model (account).

 Fetch details of the accoount

     The Fetch function expects a valid UUID to be passed as the parameter.

     Returns error if the UUID is invalid.

 Delete an account

     Function expects a valid uuid of the account and the version of the account to be deleted.

     Returns error if any one of the parameters is missed/invalid

 Example